Audemars Piguet takes home coveted top prize at ‘Oscars of watchmaking’ in Geneva

-Last night, the great and the good of the watchmaking world gathered in the horologically-obsessed city of Geneva for the annual Grand Prix d’Horlogerie awards ceremony.
+Last night, the great and the good of the watchmaking world gathered in the horologically-obsessed city of Geneva for the 2023 Grand Prix d’Horlogerie (GPHG) awards ceremony.

 One of the most important global events in the world of watchmaking, the ‘Grand Prix d’Horlogerie de Genève’ awards have celebrated craftsmanship, innovation and artistry since the event was first held in 2001.